 Adherence to university requirements and policies based on the catalog in effect at the time the student first entered a Florida public college, provided the student maintains continuous enrollment;

 Transfer of equivalent courses under the Statewide Course Numbering System;

-Acceptance by the state universities of credit earned in accelerated programs (e.g. CLEP, AP, Excelsior College Examinations, Dual Enrollment, Early Admission, International Baccalaureate and University of Cambridge International Examinations);
+Acceptance by the state universities of credit earned in accelerated programs (i.e. CLEP, AP, Excelsior College Examinations, Dual Enrollment, Early Admission, International Baccalaureate and University of Cambridge International Examinations);

 No additional General Education Core requirements;